-Review - Naan Ee (2012)
+Naan Ee Review (2012)

 What is it about: Have you ever heard the quirky story of a lover, who goes on a mission to take revenge in the form of a house fly?
 Read on...
-It is in fact an experimental film with mainstream emotions.
+It is in fact, an experimental film with mainstream emotions.

 Thumbs Up for:

-1. Rajamouli's bold attempt: One of the most talked about movies in recent times Naan Ee is expected to create a new revolution in Indian cinema.
+1. Rajamouli's bold attempt: One of the most talked about movies in recent times, Naan Ee is expected to create a new revolution in Indian cinema.
 And kudos to taskmaster Rajamouli for his creativity and brave effort.

-4. Good Casting: Interestingly, it is a ‘fly’ which is the hero in this live-action animation (LAA) film.
+4. Good Casting: Interestingly, it is a ‘fly’ that plays the hero in this live-action animation (LAA) film.
 The USP of the film is the Tom & Jerry act between the villain and the fly!
-The on screen pairing of Samantha and Nani is fresh and sizzling!
-Though Nani appears only in the first half, he impresses us with his perfect comedy timing and one liners.
+The on-screen pairing of Samantha and Nani is fresh and sizzling!
+Though Nani appears only in the first half, he impresses us with his perfect comedy timing and one liner.
 After a power packed performance in Veppam, Nani makes another powerful statement withNaan Ee.
 Samantha is pretty and fits the bill perfectly.
 This is the first time that Samantha is doing a movie where the focus is more on her rather than the hero!
 Ways to go Sam!
-Aditya and Santhanam also needs a special mention for their interesting act, though they appears only in few scenes they make a mark.
+Aditya and Santhanam also needs a special mention for their interesting act, though they appear only in few scenes they make a mark.

 5. The Technical Brilliance: Three cheers for Rajamouli for choosing the right technical team.
 Crazy Mohan's hilarious dialogues (he also makes a special appearance in the film), racy screenplay by Rajamouli - Janardhan Maharshi, Keeravani's foot thumping music (with the song 'Eedaa Eedaa' and 'Lava Lava' standing out), K. K. Senthil Kumar's colourful camera works and Kotagiri Venkateswara Rao's sleek editing.

 VERDICT: Fun, full-pelt fantasy entertainment!
 Book your tickets, grab the popcorn, Naan Ee is a perfect watch for this weekend!
-Dont miss this visual extravaganza!
+Don't miss this visual extravaganza!